gnss-sdr/geniuss-place/_posts/2022-02-21-google-summer-code-2022-ideas-list.md

 with the GNU Radio framework or GNSS-SDR is a plus).

 ### Potential mentor(s):
-Mr. Damian Miralles, Mr. Luis Esteve.
+Dr. Damian Miralles, Mr. Luis Esteve.